eandrejko/clj-tokenizer/README.md

       lein deps
       lein compile; lein uberjar

-To use the tokenizer from the command line use `java -jar`
+For example, to use the tokenizer from the command line use `java -jar`

       curl http://www.gutenberg.org/cache/epub/2701/pg2701.txt | java -jar clj-tokenizer-1.0.0-SNAPSHOT-standalone.jar | head -100

-To tokenize Herman Melville's Moby Dick.
+will tokenize Herman Melville's Moby Dick.

 To use the tokenizer within Clojure